OICR/softeng-blog/_posts/dusan_andric/2020-12-11-bombolone.md

 Knowing that night vision capabilities were essential, I made sure to order a Pi Camera that did not have an infrared filter as well as some IR emitting diodes.

-Once I connected it all together, I validate the functionality of the night vision with a simple python script that utilized the picamera API to serve a mjpg stream over HTTP.
+Once I connected it all together, I validated the functionality of the night vision with a simple python script that utilized the picamera API to serve a mjpg stream over HTTP.
 You can find an example on how to do this [here](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming).

 <figure>
     <img src="{{site.urlimg}}dusan_andric/bombolone/pi-connected.png" />